qortmdgh4141/Prediction-of-Intraoperative-Hypotension-Using-Deep-Learning-Models-Based-on-Non-invasive-Monitoring/README.md

 </p>
 <br>

-- _The study outcomes were presented with 95% confidence intervals (CIs) estimated using the bootstrapping method.
-Descriptive statistics were used to describe patient characteristics and were expressed as means ± standard deviation (SD) or absolute numbers (proportion), as appropriate.
-The chi-square test for categorical variables and t-test for continuous variables were performed for comparative analysis._ <br/><br/>
+- _The results of these evaluations, encompassing both the primary and secondary outcomes, are presented with 95% confidence intervals (CIs) estimated using the bootstrapping method._ <br/><br/>

 ### Results <br/>